peace-maker/smrpg/README.md

 * Compile the core plugin (see Compile requirements)
 * If there is a seperate experience module for your game (currently only cstrike), compile and upload that too.
 * Compile all the upgrades you want to use
-* Upload the .smx files as well as the gamedata and translations to your gameserver
+* Upload the .smx files as well as the configs, gamedata and translations to your gameserver
 * Add a "smrpg" section to your databases.cfg.
 Both mysql and sqlite are supported.

 ```